 Is millet the new quinoa?
 At about a quarter of the price, it sure does make a great substitute!
 While millet contains less protein than quinoa, it's more affordable, just as versatile, and is vegetarian, vegan and gluten-free.
 If you haven't already tried a few millet recipes, browse through this collection of millet ideas and start cooking!

-This recipe is a basic vegetarian millet patty, so you may want to spice them up a bit.
+This recipe for millet patties is a basic vegetarian millet patty, so you may want to spice them up a bit.
 Topping them off with salsa?
 Add Mexican spices such as chili powder and cumin.
 Using them for veggie burgers?
 Add some "meatier" spices such as paprika or a barbecue rub.
-I like them drizzled with tahini for a Middle Eastern-inspired dish.
+We like them drizzled with tahini for a Middle Eastern-inspired dish.
 Aren't they tempting looking?

-I wasn't quite sure what to expect when my friend's kids asked to try this baked millet gratin casserole.
-I told them it was similar to my quinoa macaroni and cheese, which they've tried and really liked, and hoped for the best.
+We weren't quite sure what to expect when my friend's kids asked to try this baked millet gratin casserole.
+We told them it was similar to our quinoa macaroni and cheese, which they've tried and really liked, and hoped for the best.
 The verdict?
 They said it was "really good".
 It's a bit of a "kitchen sink" recipe, with everything from vegetables, mushrooms, eggs, cheese, and milk tossed into the mix.